timmyomahony/craft-remote-sync/README.md

 ### Memory limit creating volumes

-When you create a new volume backup, it's possible that your PHP memory limit will cause the process to crash.
+When are syncing volumes, it's possible that your PHP memory limit will cause the process to crash.
 Make sure your memory limit is > than the volume folder you are trying to backup.

 ## Credits and support